Getting Started

 3. External CSS

 The third and most recommended way to include CSS is using an external stylesheet.
-We create a stylesheet with a .css
+We create a stylesheet with a .css extension and include its link in the HTML document, like this:

 <head>